R has little support for physical

 that have physical measurement units associated with them, in a similar

-way as difftime
+way as difftime objects behave.

-We can set units to numerical values by set_units
+We can set units to numerical values by set_units:

 library(units)